 Bode’s sadness stems also from his refusal to rely on religion or tradition for comfort, just as he has always declined to use them to comprehend and communicate significance.
 He refuses to base the value of his or anyone else’s life on the judgment of higher powers, choosing instead to understand life on its own unvarnished terms.
 Reflecting on the roots of his “daily despair,” Bode writes near the end of this book that, “Life has no meaning.
 It just is.”

 This book gives readers no cause to despair, though.
 Lack of larger meaning can be countered by remembering the magic behind that last “is”—behind life’s “be-ing”—that Bode’s work celebrates.
 Life may be no more or less meaningless than a piece of music we don’t understand, but both have the power to fill us with overwhelming emotion.
 Life is encountered in backyards, conversations overheard in grocery stores, meetings with old friends, trips to familiar places—moments we may not understand but can’t forget.
 El Paso Days has its share of sorrows, but, more important, it is full of life.
-With all of the honesty and directness that Bode has always brought to his work, it communicates the sense that the world is out there for us, alive with meaning.If you like what you just read, click HERE to donate now.
+With all of the honesty and directness that Bode has always brought to his work, it communicates the sense that the world is out there for us, alive with meaning.To support journalism like this, donate to the Texas Observer.